Köping Basket

 Köping Basket, also known as The Köping Stars, is a basketball club based in Köping, Sweden.
 The club was founded in 2003, but changed its name for the men's team to Köping Stars in January 2018.
-The club plays its home games in the Karlbergshallen.
+The club plays its home games in the Köpings Bad och Sport arena.
 Since the 2018–19 season, Stars plays in the Basketligan, the highest tier of basketball in Sweden.